miguelignacio/CorrelationAnalysis/NtupleAnalysis/README.md

 # Gamma Hadron Correlation Code

 This code is a mix of c++ and python code to extract a gamma hadron, and ultimatley fragmentation function involving isolated, single photons and associated charged hadrons from a hard scattering.
-This uses NTuples created in [Yue Shi Lai's NTupilizer](https://github.com/yslai/ntuple-gj).
+This uses NTuples created in [Yue Shi Lai's NTupilizer](https://github.com/yslai/ntuple-gj). hdf5 and Gale Shapeley pairing also built from examples

 ## Getting Started